jucardus/jucardus.github.io/t/h/e/the-jekyll-relative-links-plugin.md

 - It only processes relative links (not absolute or external ones).
 - Works best with `permalink: pretty` or similar styles that omit `.html`.
 - For links in excerpts or already-processed content, use the `rellinks` filter explicitly.
-- There's a separate, unrelated plugin by thomedes with a similar name, which focuses on Liquid macros for relative paths?stick to Ben Balter's version for the standard use case.
+- There's a separate, unrelated plugin by thomedes with a similar name, which focuses on Liquid macros for relative paths—stick to Ben Balter's version for the standard use case.

 ### Recent Updates